-You may be thinking, “What about blow-dryers?
+You may be thinking, “What about blow dryers?
 They’re used on wet hair.”
-And that is true, but there’s a difference between the two!
-When you blow-dry your hair, hot air is blown onto your strands to dry them at a distance.
-When you use a flat iron on wet or even just damp hair, your hair is sandwiched between super-hot plates that dry and shape your hair in a matter of seconds.
-This can damage your hair even more than heat-styling already can and isn’t something you can expect heat protectant to fix.
+And that is true, but when you blow dry your hair, hot air is blown onto your strands to dry them at a distance.
+When you use a traditional flat iron on wet or even damp hair, your hair is clamped between super-hot plates that dry and shape your hair in a matter of seconds.
+This can cause even more damage to your hair than heat styling dry hair and it’s not something that heat protectant can shield.

-Using the concentrator nozzle on your blow-dryer, you’ll want to use a round brush to blow-dry your strands.
-Place the round brush at the root underneath the section of hair you separated out.
-As you blow-dry, turn the brush and work it slowly down the length of your hair.
-Keep rotating the brush to ensure every strand is dry and free of curves.
+A simple way to style your wet hair straight is with a blow dryer, the concentrator nozzle attachment and a large round brush.
+As you blow dry, turn the brush and work it slowly down the length of your hair, rotating the brush to ensure every strand is dry and smooth.

 Discover more tips & tricks